Go back to normal view

 |Easter & Christmas Crafts

-During the year we run two craft days for children of Lower School age (years 1-4), one at Easter and the other at the beginning of December in the run up to Christmas.
+During the year we run two craft days for children of Lower School age (Reception - Year 4), one at Easter and the other at the beginning of December in the run up to Christmas.

 |Child Safeguarding||As a church we take child safeguarding very seriously, believing it to be part of our duty to make sure our children are kept as safe as possible.
 All who work with children in the church have Disclosure Certificates, which are kept updated regularly, and attend training on safeguarding practice.
 We also have a full Safeguarding Policy and Procedures, which follow guidelines issued by the The Churches’ Child Protection Advisory Service - you can view a copy here.
 To find out more, please speak to our Designated Person for Safeguarding, Mu Chambers or her deputy, Keith Pullin, or our minister, Steve Gaunt.|